Poems in Blood

 It just turns the lights on.

-I didn’t know what he was hiding.
-I only knew what I was.
+I never meant to expose him… I only knew what I was.